Topics in Pathology Lecture Series

 The Medicolegal Death Investigation Course has been a major training ground for lay death investigators since 1978.
 More than 13,000 people have graduated from the program from 48 states, Canada and many foreign countries.

 This course focuses on the 29 essential skills and standards of practice identified in the development of the Death Investigation: A Guide for the Scene Investigator published by the National Institute of Justice.
 The course consists of 33 hours of instruction presented during a five day period by 18 speakers.

-The course is accredited by 15 professional organizations including the AMA, ANA, MCMEA, Missouri Bar Association, Pennsylvania Coroners, Ohio board of Embalmers and Funeral directors, and the POST Commission.
+The course is accredited by the following professional organizations; Accreditation Council for Continuing Medical Education (ACCME) to provide AMA PRA Category 1 Credits™, American Nurses Credentialing Center’s Commission on Accreditation, Missouri Bar Association, Pennsylvania Coroners, and the Police Officer Standard Training (POST).
+Also, participants can receive the AMerican Borad of Medicolegal Deth Investigators credits that are approved under the POST approval.
 The course curriculum is updated annually to ensure that students receive the most current information available in the field of forensic death investigation.